 This illegal trade continued for many years afterwards and slavery itself was not abolished in some countries until the late 1880s.

-Seed of the Fruit is a new poem, commissioned by the National Maritime Museum.
+Seed of the Fruit is a new poem written by Mark Thompson and commissioned by the National Maritime Museum.

-Join Young Historians Project volunteer Kaitlene Koranteng as she discusses some of the objects in the Royal Museums Greenwich collection and what they tell us about the histories surrounding the slave trade.
+Young Historians Project volunteer Kaitlene Koranteng discusses some of the objects in the Royal Museums Greenwich collection, and what they tell us about the histories surrounding the slave trade.

 Listen to a playlist inspired by International Slavery Remembrance Day.